-Sites at Persimmon Hill vary in length and can accommodate pop-ups, trailers, and RVs up to 20 feet long.
-These scenic sites offer water, picnic tables, outdoor grills, and fire rings.
+Persimmon Hill offers about 20 sites for mostly tent camping only.
+However, some sites can accommodate pop-ups, trailers, and RVs up to 20 feet long.
+These scenic sites offer water connections, picnic tables, outdoor grills, and fire rings.
 Generators may be used during the day.

 Pecan Grove Camping Area

 This camping area offers amazing views of rocky Texan hillsides.
 While site lengths vary, motorhomes, trailers, and pop-ups up to 20 feet in length are permitted.
-Forty-nine sites are available, offering access to water, fire rings, outdoor grills, and picnic tables.
-You’ll be conveniently located near the boathouse for renting aquatic equipment too.
+There are 49 sites available, offering access to water connections, fire rings, outdoor grills, and picnic tables.
+You’ll be conveniently located near the boathouse for renting aquatic equipment, too.
 Generator use is allowed during the day.

 There are 12 full hookup, pull-through campsites located in the Shady Meadows Camping Loop, plus several water and 30 amp electric spots.
 Sites are reserved for RVs and trailers since no tents are allowed in this area.
 You can camp under the backdrop of forest-lined hillsides with access to picnic tables, fire rings, restrooms, and showers.
-You can enjoy the wildlife viewing area and playground nearby.
+RVers will absolutely enjoy the wildlife viewing area and playground nearby.

 Seasonal activities in Garner State Park

 The beautiful Frio River flows right through the park, making it a perfect spot for swimming in authentic nature.
 Once you park your RV you can buy swim gear and sunblock at the Park Store and head on over to the river to beat the summer heat.
-Make sure you pay attention to swift currents and the weather, to have fun while swimming safely.
+Make sure you pay attention to swift currents and the weather in order to have fun while swimming safely.

-If you want to park your RV and head out onto the dance floor, you can at Garner State Park.
-You can take part in a traditional activity in the park since the 1940s and join locals and travelers at one of their regularly scheduled jukebox summer dances at the concession building.
+If you want to park your RV and head out onto the dance floor, you can bring your whole family to a summer dance at Garner State Park.
+You can take part in a traditional activity that's been going on since the 1940s and join locals and travelers at one of their regularly scheduled jukebox summer dances at the concession building.
 You can boogie all night to classic oldies and Top 40 hits in the heart of Texas.

 If you want to enjoy a family-friendly activity during your stay at Garner State Park, you’ll love a visit to the miniature golf course.
-Located near the Oakmont Cabin Area, the young and young-at-heart can enjoy endless rounds of thrilling mini-golf during the peak season.
-You can enjoy 18-holes to try to be the hole-in-one champion!
+Located near the Oakmont Cabin Area and at the end of the Old Entrance Road Trail, the young and young-at-heart can enjoy endless rounds of thrilling mini-golf during the peak season.
+You can enjoy 18 holes as you try to be the hole-in-one champion!

 The off-season is a great time to enjoy a relaxing picnic at this state park, when the air is cooler and the trails are less crowded.
 You’ll love enjoying a scrumptious meal while being surrounded by beautiful views of Texas hillsides and rocky canyon faces.
 Whether you want to picnic along the riverfront or on top of a hillside, Garner State Park is a scenic oasis for RVers.